AlessioRoda/First_assignment/README.md

 ![github-small](https://user-images.githubusercontent.com/48511957/101025417-74aaf380-356d-11eb-8549-9952303d6bf4.png)

+## Considerations
+In this case the orientation of the robot does't change, so it is possible to reach the goal simply by setting a linear velocity to move from the robot position to the goal position.
+In a more complex case in general we should have to take care also to the robot orientation to let it move in a certain position.

 ## How to run the code

 First of all to run the code correctly download this package inside your ROS workspace.
 Then follow the following commands inside your ROS workspace: